 It wasn’t, Mara realises, a kangaroo.

-“Esh, please try and word it somehow.
+“Esh, please try and word somehow.
 Please.”
-She matches him stride for stride, for while Esher can outpace everyone else in Dead Horse Hill, and frequently does when annoyed, he’ll never outwalk her.
+She matches him stride for stride, for while Esher can outpace everyone else in Dead Horse Hill and does when annoyed, he’ll never outwalk her.
 She lets her hands glow a fraction brighter, silently thanking her brace of demons for light enough to see the worst of the missing stones as they approach the tumbledown section of the wall.
 “I don’t care how.
 Please.
 What were you doing here?”